 “All of the shiny newness of a new job comes accompanied with the graze of discomfort, at least for me.
 Change can be difficult and sometimes it feels easier to just stick with what you know.”

 And there began two or three blissful years when I existed in a space where I was good at what I did.
 I knew the subject matter like the back of my hand, I was a good writer, and I was organised, efficient, and I could meet deadlines.
 I still mourn those days.
 It felt like this safe space where my flaws weren’t wrenched open at every opportunity, with an open invitation for people to take a good look at everything I wasn’t good at, which is what some of my later jobs felt like.
 But I digress.

 Ultimately, and somewhat predictably, I got bored.
 After a while I couldn’t keep on doing the same thing over and over again.
 I wanted more, I wanted a challenge.
 So I applied to other jobs, promotions, both internal and external.
 And therein started the journey of increasing discomfort.
-Below, I’ve listed some of the biggest examples of leaving my comfort zone that I’ve had to deal with in my life, but, as with most people, there have been many baby steps and stumbles and fumbles in the journey too…
+Below, I’ve listed some of the biggest examples of leaving my comfort zone that I’ve handled, but, as with most people, there have been many baby steps, stumbles and outright failures along the way too…

 Leaving my comfort zone: part one

 The first big discomfort was when I moved to China for six months in a foray into ‘Do I want to be a teacher?’
 As someone who is an introvert and doesn’t consider themselves to be a natural presenter, this may have been an odd choice, but basically I wanted to travel and explore a different career at the same time.
 However, this was my first experience in feeling very visibly NOT good at something…